gregknudsen/gregknudsen.github.io/README.md

 Minimal Mistakes takes advantage of Sass and data files to make customizing easier.
 These features require Jekyll 2.x and will not work with older versions of Jekyll.

-To learn how to install and use this theme check out the [Setup Guide](http://mmistakes.github.io/minimal-mistakes/theme-setup/) for more information.
+To learn how to install and use this theme check out the [Setup Guide](http://mmistakes.github.io/minimal-mistakes/theme-setup/) for more information. -->
-# my_theme